emeb/ice-dongle/README.md

 * To build use `make BOARD=ice-dongle bootloader`
 * The `riscv_lcd` gateware project has a `make dfu` target that shows how to use the bootloader.

+### 22-10-17
+Ordered some helper boards to make interfacing easier:
+* ice-fpc-pmod
+* ice-prog-adapt
+find out more about them in the [Hardware](Hardware) directory.